Style polygon layers

 • Custom color allows you to create a custom color.
 You can copy the Hex, RGB, and HSV values.
 Under Saved, apply saved colors, which you can add or remove.

-• Transparency allows you to set the transparency with the slider or by entering values.
+• Transparency allows you to set the transparency using the slider or by entering values.

 5. For Waves, change the size of the waves by moving the slider from Small to Large.